Find Affordable College Courses

 $9,598 Average Tuition & Fees

 Out of the 4 schools in Indiana that were part of this year’s ranking, Indiana State University landed the # 4 spot on the list.
-Located in the small city of Terre Haute, Indiana State is a public college with a moderately-sized student population.
+Located in the small city of Terre Haute, Indiana State is a public college with a medium-sized student population.

 Best Value Family, Consumer & Human Sciences Colleges in the Great Lakes Region